Crisis Intervention & Response Canines

 To learn more about IHABS's program contact or visit our class offerings page to register for orientation and class opportunities.

-Requirements: All volunteer teams will need to meet the requirements to become a registered therapy dog team with IHABS before continuing on to add certification as a crisis intervention and response canine team.
-Both ends of the leash are required to complete all aspects of training including classes, in-person and online trainings, and evaluations.
-Once certified, each team will also complete yearly requirements for continuing education.
+-Canine teams: All volunteer canine teams will need to meet the requirements to become a registered therapy dog team with IHABS before continuing on to add certification as a crisis intervention and response canine team.
+See our Therapy Animal Program page for more information.
+Both ends of the leash are required to complete all aspects of the program including classes (Therapy Dog Level 1 & Intro to AACI/ACCR), certifications and coursework, canine team evaluation, and a written exam.
+Once certified, each team will also complete yearly requirements for continuing education in order to maintain certification.

-To find out how you can support the IHABS mission and our volunteer teams through donations and sponsorships please contact our Executive Director at email@example.com.
+To find out how you can support the IHABS mission and our volunteer teams through donations and sponsorships please contact our Executive Director at .